hayaa123/LTUC-website-documentation/documents/block_types.md

 - in the text field put the description of the card, mainly a small brief about that person (if you use it as Our Staff section).

-- in call to action field you can either choose a page from Button page or add a link to Button URL, mainly a link for the linkedin account or any social media accounts (if you use it as Our Staff section).
+- in call to action field you can either choose a page from Button page or add a link to Button URL, mainly a link for the linkedIn account or any social media accounts (if you use it as Our Staff section).

-- in te button text you can add the text that you want your link to be embedded in.
+- in the button text you can add the text that you want your link to be embedded in.

 **Example: how to fill card block fields**